 Yet, such connectivity and automated processes have increased the vulnerability of healthcare providers to cybersecurity breaches.
 While cybersecurity may be perceived as primarily a technical matter it is much broader than this and encompasses both technology and human processes.

 As we continue to move toward integrated digitally-enabled organisations, the disruption caused by cybersecurity incidents can have far-reaching effects, and may include lack of access to critical clinical information and services, risks to patient safety, costly replacement of equipment and data, loss of community confidence in our healthcare system and reputational damage to the providers and organisations that suffer a breach.

 Are you involved in cybersecurity?
-If you have suggestions, ideas or would like to get involved in this community of practice please contact us.
+Do you have any suggestions, ideas or would like to get involved in this community of practice?

 David Bunker (Chair)

 David Bunker is the Executive Director of the Queensland Genomics Health Alliance.
 He has a commitment to health and social outcomes, and values-based business transformation.
 His commitments include significant voluntary contribution to NFP Boards, Graduate Business Schools, as well as Professional Societies and Academic Colleges.
 His current focus with the Queensland Genomics Health Alliance is to fast track genomics research and its translation into common healthcare practice, while building a sound, evidence-based decision making framework for strategic capability and capacity building programs within the health system.

 - Fellow and Membership Committee Chair – Australasian College of Health Informatics